On-Page SEO for Framer Site Speed: Best Practices

 For example, instead of “The Ultimate Guide to Boosting SEO Performance for Your Framer Website Using Industry-Leading Techniques”, a better title would be “How to Boost SEO and Speed on Framer”-it’s precise, effective, and easier to scan.

-Optimising Meta Tags & Descriptions in Framer
+Optimizing Meta Tags & Descriptions in Framer

 Meta tags and descriptions play a crucial role in both SEO and site speed.
-Search engines use these elements to understand page content, while optimised meta descriptions can improve click-through rates (CTR) and reduce unnecessary page bloat.
+Search engines use these elements to understand page content, while optimized meta descriptions can improve click-through rates (CTR) and reduce unnecessary page bloat.

 Page Titles & Meta Descriptions